 Further study is also an option open to social work graduates.
 Students can choose from a wide range of Master's and PhD programmes, as well as a comprehensive list of postgraduate courses.

 Students are responsible for funding travel costs for the following components of the BSW degree: (1) site /service user visits to social work agencies for the Introduction to Social Work module in year 1; (2).
-Travelling to and from practice learning opportunities in years 2 & 3.
+Traveling to and from practice learning opportunities in years 2 & 3.
 The majority of available practice learning opportunities require car drivers which will require students to have business class insurance for all work related visits.
-These expenses are offset by a £500 contribution from the Department of Health Incentive Scheme (which is under review and subject to change).
+These expenses are offset by a £500 contribution from the Department of Health Incentive Scheme.
 In most situations, work related travel expenses may be reclaimed from the Designated Practice Learning provider.
 However this is at the discretion of the organisation you are placed with.

 This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
 Due to the nature of social work, all students will require an Enhanced Access Northern Ireland Criminal Records check prior to each practice learning opportunity.
 This costs approximately £33, which is currently paid for by Designated Practice Learning providers.
 However, this is currently under review and subject to change.